yhaefliger/zsh-drupal/README.md

 Mainly inspired from [Artisan ZSH plugin](https://github.com/jessarcher/zsh-artisan) by Jess Archer

-* new function `droot` to go from anywhere within a drupal project to the root directory.
+* 2 new functions: `droot` to go from anywhere within a drupal project to the root directory and `dtheme` to cd to the active theme directory.
 * `drush` function autocompletion
 * common `drush` tasks aliases (cache/config)